kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/05_manual-testing-of-endpoints.md

 ### Creating a customer HTTP test file

 `.http` files are one way of specifying HTTP requests to be executed by different types of tools, including IntelliJ IDEA Ultimate Edition.
-Let's create a new file in the `test` directory of our project called `CustomerTest.http` and enter the following contents:
+Let's create a new directory `test` under `src` of our project; inside let's create a file called `CustomerTest.http` and enter the following contents:

 ```kotlin
 POST http://127.0.0.1:8080/customer